 If you are considering Yoga as physical exercise, you can focus on meditation through Savasana.
 This asana itself is a ‘body scan meditation’.

-- Close your eyes, take deep breaths ten times.
+- Close your eyes, and take deep breaths ten times.

 - Start focusing on the toes and imagine it to be grounded and relaxed.

-- Repeat it for each and every part of body from ankles, knees, hips, back, stomach chest, neck, chin upto head.
+- Repeat it for each and every part of the body from ankles, knees, hips, back, stomach chest, neck, chin up to head.

-- Release the energy from mouth by leaving it free.
+- Release the energy from the mouth by leaving it free.
 Your mouth should open automatically.